 - Generally speaking, the Fair Credit Reporting Act applies when an employer uses a “consumer reporting agency” to obtain a “consumer report” (includes driving records and criminal history).
 Under the Act a consumer report is any “written, oral or other communication” from a “consumer reporting agency” bearing on the employee’s: (1) credit worthiness; (2) standing; (3) credit capacity; (4) mode of living; (5) character; (6) reputation; (7) personal characteristics.

 An employer must be vigilant in considering whether the information it requests is a “consumer report” from a “consumer reporting agency”.
 A California court determined that LinkedIn was not a consumer reporting agency and therefore the employer was not required to follow the FCRA procedures.
-Click here to read an article regarding this case.
-To learn more about trends in FCRA lawsuits related to the employer-employee relationship click here for an excellent and informative article.

 - May an employer run a credit check to evaluate applicants?

 - Yes, however, the EEOC views a credit check of all applicants without any relevance to the particular job as potentially discriminatory.
 So the best practice is to have some legitimate business purpose in considering an applicant’s credit worthiness that relates to the actual job.
 If you decide to run a credit check, you must comply with the procedure found in the Fair Credit Reporting Act as described here.